Travel Has Changed, But Car Seat Safety Remains

 - For an infant, you might need to remove the seat’s body pillow, as these are often only for newborns and small babies.
 The recline angle may also need to be altered for a larger or older infant.

 - The harness may need to be moved.
 When a child is rear-facing, harness straps should be routed at or slightly below their shoulders.
 For forward-facing, harness straps should be routed at or slightly above the shoulders.
-The harness buckle strap should never be underneath a child’s body.

 - You might need to change your installation from lower anchors to the vehicle seat belt.
 All lower anchors are rated for a maximum weight of 65 pounds (total weight includes car safety seat and child).
 Always use the tether with a forward-facing car seat.